amna-chaudhary/FYP/README.md

 # EnergyCert Bot / GEC Platform

-EnergyCert Bot is a Final Year Project for a Green Energy Certificate (GEC) platform.
+EnergyCert Bot is a Green Energy Certificate (GEC) platform.
 It includes a browser chat UI, a Node.js router backend, a Python RAG service, and a FastAPI/Aptos action backend for certificate, marketplace, and audit operations.

 ## What This Project Does